rupsakarak04/Experiment-16/README.md

     a. pos_tag() → Assigns grammar tags

    NN → Noun

-   VB → Verb
+   VBZ → Verb

    JJ → Adjective

+   NNP → Proper Noun

+   DT → Determiner

 7. Frequency Distribution: It counts how often each word appears in the text.

     a.FreqDist() → Calculates frequency